WBRE-TV: History

-WBRE signed on New Year's Day 1953 becoming the first television station in the market.
+WBRE signed on New Year's Day 1953 as Northeast Pennsylvania's first television station.
 It was owned by the Baltimore family along with WBRE radio (1340 AM, now WYCK, and 98.5 FM, now WKRZ).
 Although it appears that the call letters stand for Wilkes-Barre, they actually refer to Baltimore Radio Exchange, the Baltimore family's company.
-The radio stations were sold off in 1980.

 For much of its early history, channel 28 was unable to get a direct feed from NBC because AT&T microwave and wireline operations weren't available in northeast Pennsylvania.
 Station engineers were thus forced to switch to and from the signals of network flagship WNBT in New York City (now WNBC) and WPTZ in Philadelphia (now CBS owned-and-operated station KYW-TV) when NBC programming was airing.
 WPTZ was used as a backup.
 In efforts to improve the quality and reliability of the received signals, WBRE built its own relay site on Pimple Hill on the west side of Route 115, just south of Pocono Raceway.
 Reception of the New York stations is very clear and reliable from that site; indeed, it served as a microwave retransmission site for many of the area's cable systems well into the 1990s until fiber optics made microwave transmission obsolete.

 In 1972, disaster struck at WBRE when its offices were flooded by Hurricane Agnes.
 Most of the station's equipment was moved above ground and survived but a film archive in the basement was destroyed.
-The Baltimore family sold the radio stations in 1980, but held onto channel 28 until selling it to New York-based Northeastern Television Investors in 1984, earning a handsome return on their original investment in WBRE radio in 1925.
-Northeastern Television Investors in turn sold it to Adams Communications in 1989.
+The Baltimore family sold the radio stations in 1980, but held onto channel 28 until selling it to New York–based Northeastern Television Investors in 1984, earning a handsome return on their original investment in WBRE radio in 1925.
 Current owner Nexstar Broadcasting Group acquired the station in 1997.
-Nexstar already owned WYOU but opted to keep WBRE and sold WYOU to Mission Broadcasting.
+Nexstar already owned WYOU but opted to keep WBRE and nominally sold WYOU to Mission Broadcasting.
 However, Nexstar continues to control WYOU's operations through a joint sales agreement.
 On January 3, 2007, Nexstar named Louis J. Abitabilo as vice president and general manager for the two stations.